-Audit Status after verification No. report year Report reference Board's recommendation Management/Administration's response Board's assessment Implemented Under implementation Overtaken by events 21 2020 A/76/5/Add.6, chap.
+S Status after ve erification No. Audit report year Report reference Board's recommendation Management/Administration's response Board's assessment Implemented im Under plementation Overtaker by events 21 2020 A/76/5/Add.6, chap.
 II, para.
-195 The Board recommends that UNHCR include a clear reference to the need for verification and quality checks of the data of persons of concern collected by third parties (governments, implementing partners or others) in administrative instruction UNHCR/AI/2017/15. checks on data related to persons of concern, and on the registration and/or enrolment data taken from the UNHCR digital Population Registration and Identity Management EcoSystem (PRIMES) or from a third-party hosting database.
+195 The Board recommends that UNHCR include a clear reference to the need for verification and quality checks of the data of persons of concern collected by third parties (governments, implementing partners or others) in administrative instruction UNHCR/AI/2017/15.
+UNHCR has prepared a revised draft of the administrative instruction on the management of cash-based interventions.
+In this administrative instruction, UNHCR has included a section on checking the quality of data on beneficiaries of cash- based interventions, including a clear requirement to verify and perform quality checks on data related to persons of concern, and on the registration and/or enrolment data taken from the UNHCR digital Population Registration and Identity Management EcoSystem (PRIMES) or from a third-party hosting database.
 All operations implementing cash-based interventions are required to conduct reasonable data quality checks on data of persons of concern prior to the release of cash payment lists to the financial service providers.
 The revised administrative instruction on cash-based interventions is in the final stage of review and clearance and is expected to be issued in the third quarter of 2022.
 The Board welcomes the revision of the administrative instruction on cash-based interventions.
-As the reference to the need for verification and quality checks of the data of persons of concern collected by third parties is addressed in chapter 6.5 of the draft administrative instruction, the Board considers this recommendation to be implemented.
-X 22 2020 A/76/5/Add.6, chap.
+As the reference to the need for verification and quality checks of the data of persons of concern collected by third parties is addressed in chapter 6.5 of the draft administrative instruction, the Board considers this recommendation to be implemented. Х 22 2 2020 A/76/5/Add.6, chap.
 II, para.
 203 The Board recommends that UNHCR promote the use of the full spectrum of CashAssist functions in its further roll-out to reduce manual interventions and to use the automated workflows of CashAssist for the end-to-end processing of data.
 The CashAssist training materials and user guide have been updated to include the additional documentation and guidance on additional features and functionality.
 UNHCR will continue updating this material to clarify existing functionalities and document those newly added.
 Furthermore, the revised administrative instruction on the management of cash-based interventions (mentioned in response to the recommendation immediately above) includes provisions requesting the use of the full spectrum of Cash Assist functions whenever applicable.
 The Board welcomes the updated training material and user guide.
-Assuming that this draft administrative instruction on the financial management and related risks of cash-based interventions will be adopted in the third quarter of 2022, and that subsequently country operations will implement digitized end-to-end processes for cash-based programming, the Board considers this recommendation to be implemented.
-X updated in that regard and refer of the regional bureaux.
+Assuming that this draft administrative instruction on the financial management and related risks of cash-based interventions will be adopted in the third quarter of 2022, and that subsequently country operations will implement digitized end-to-end processes for cash-based programming, the Board considers this recommendation to be implemented. Х